Dental splints: from snoring to sleep apnea, can a dental splint help?

 Revolutionary in the orthodontic market, these dental splints, better known as aligners, correct dental problems and offer a completely invisible treatment.
 These are removable devices that can be changed every 7 to 15 days, depending on the case, until the desired smile is achieved.

-Orthodontic splints should always be used within the framework of a treatment monitored by a specialist.
-They’ll be prescribed after a detailed examination of the patient and initial testing to determine if the patient is ready to start treatment.
-These points are vitally important in avoiding the risks involved with at-home orthodontics and "treatments" with orthodontic splints without medical supervision.
+Orthodontic splints should always be used while being monitored by an orthodontic specialist.
+They should only be given after a detailed examination of the patient and an initial test to determine if the patient is ready to start treatment.
+These points are vitally important to avoid the risks involved with at-home orthodontics and "treatments" that happen without medical supervision.

 Retention splints